RafaelyRezende/Born2BeRocky/README.md

 Finally, for the set up of a WordPress website.
 Download from the WP website the latest tar with the configuration files needed to the /tmp directory.
 Next, create a directory on the <i>/var/www/lighttpd/</i> directory to be used to hold the WordPress files.
 Adjust the permission and the ownership of the directory and files inside it.

 >  cd /tmp/
+>
 >  wget https://wordpress.org/latest.tar.gz
+>
 >  tar -xzvf latest.tar.gz
+>
 >  mkdir /var/www/lighttpd/wp_dir
+>
 >  mv wordpress/* /var/www/lighttpd/wp_dir
+>
 >  chown -R lighttpd:lighttpd /var/www/lighttpd
+>
 >  chmod -R 775 /var/www/lighttpd

-Now you can access in the browser the website configuration and editing of the
+Now it should be possible to access in the browser the website configuration page of WordPress by entering the IP address of the server with the directory created, for example http://10.11.242.240/wp_dir.
+Follow the steps propmt in the webpage and input the MariaDB database created in the previous steps.

+<strong>NOTE</strong>: if you have any issue, go to the documentation of the service you are having problems, another way to check is seeing the logs of the console or by disabling SELinux enforcing temporarily.